haddocking/haddocking.github.io/education/biomolecular-simulations-2018/HADDOCK_tutorial/index.md

 <a class="prompt prompt-question">This is a question prompt: try answering it!</a>
 <a class="prompt prompt-info">This is an instruction prompt: follow it!</a>
 <a class="prompt prompt-pymol">This is a PyMol prompt: write this in the PyMol command line prompt!</a>
+<a class="prompt prompt-cmd">This is a Linux prompt: insert the commands in the terminal!</a>

 ## Setup
 Before you get started, we invite you all to create an account for our web-services using our [registration portal](https://nestor.science.uu.nl/auth/register/).
 Alternatively, you can make use of the special workshop credentials provided to you during the tutorial.
 Remember that the usage of our web services is **only free for non-profit work**!